 In this work we consider the inclusive semi-hard production of two $b$-hadrons of a $b$-hadron plus jet system,

 where $p(P_{1,2})$ stands for an initial proton with momenta $P_{1,2}$, $H_b(p_i, y_i)$ for a generic bottom-flavored hadron\footnote{In our analysis we are inclusive on the production of all species of $b$-hadrons whose lowest Fock state contains either a $b$ or $\bar b$ quark, but not both.
 Therefore, bottomed quarkonia are not considered.
 Furthermore, we ignore $B_c$ mesons since their production rate is estimated to be at most 0.1\% of $b$-hadrons (see, \emph{e.g.}, Refs.\tcite{LHCb:2014iah,LHCb:2016qpe}).
 Our choice is in line with the $b$-hadron FF determination of Ref.\tcite{Kramer:2018vde}.} with momentum $p_i$ and rapidity $y_i$, and $X$ contains all the undetected products of the reaction.
 The semi-hard configuration is realized when the two detected objects possess large transverse masses, $m_{1,2 \perp} \gg \LQCD$, with $m_{1,2 \perp} = \sqrt{|\vec p_{1,2}|^2 + m_{1,2}^2}$\,, and $\vec p_{1,2}$ their transverse momenta.
-A large rapidity separation, $\DY = y_1 - y_2$, is required in order to consider our reactions as diffractive ones.
+A large rapidity separation, $\DY = y_1 - y_2$, is required in order to consider our reactions as diffractive ones\footnote{\revdone{The use of ``diffractive'' for our inclusive process is justified because the undetected hadronic activity is concentrated in the central region and summed over, thus leading, via the optical theorem, to differential cross sections (in the kinematic variable of the colliding particles' fragmentation regions) which take the same form as in truly diffractive processes, where there is no activity at all in the central region.}}.
 We will let observed transverse momenta in ranges sufficiently large to ensure the validity of a VFNS description.